-(1) Held by Energy Holdings, LLC, which is controlled by James F. Park, a member of our Board of Directors.
-The number of common shares held by Mr. Park does not reflect the 1,533,927 common shares held as of March 15, 2018 in the employee benefit trust described under "Item 6.
-Directors, Senior Management and Employees-B. Compensation- Stock Awards Plan."
-1,073,201 of these common shares have been pledged pursuant to lending arrangements.
-The information set forth above is based solely on the disclosure set forth in Mr. Park's most recent Schedule 13G filed with the SEC on February 13, 2018.
+(1) Held directly and indirectly by Energy Holdings, LLC, which is controlled by James F. Park, a member of our board of directors.
+The number of common shares held by Mr. Park does not reflect 1,573,800 of common shares held as of March 15, 2019 in the employee benefit trust described under "Item 6.
+Directors, Senior Management and Employees-B.

+Compensation- Stock Awards Plan."
+Although Mr. Park has voting rights with respect to all the common shares held on the trust, Mr. Park disclaims beneficial ownership over 1,573,800 of these shares.
+1,073,201 of Mr. Park's shares have been pledged pursuant to lending arrangements.

-(2) Held directly and indirectly through GP Investments LLP, GPK Holdings LLC and other investment vehicles.
-6,975,957 of these common shares have been pledged pursuant to lending arrangements.
-The information set forth above is based solely on the disclosure set forth in Mr. O'Shaughnessy's most recent Schedule 13G filed with the SEC on February 13, 2018.
+(2) Held directly and indirectly through GP Investments LLP, GPK Holdings LLC, The Globe Resources Group, Inc. and other investment vehicles.

+5,350,000 of these common shares have been pledged pursuant to lending arrangements.

 (3) Held through Socoservin Overseas Ltd, which is controlled by Juan Cristóbal Pavez.
-The common shares reflected as being held by Mr. Pavez include 86,358 common shares held by him personally.
+The common shares reflected as being held by Mr. Pavez include 92,921 common shares held by him personally.